jtalks-org/antarcticle-scala/README.md

 ###Authentication

-Authentication is performed via Poulpe instance or using fake internal authenticator.
-The later one is mostly intended for testing purposes and should not be be used in production.
+Authentication is performed via [JTalks Poulpe|https://github.com/jtalks-org/poulpe] instance which is an authentication service or using fake internal authenticator.
+The latter is mostly intended for testing purposes and should not be be used in production.

-To setup antarcticle for using Poulpe ensure the following properties are set:
+To setup antarcticle to use Poulpe ensure the following properties are set:

     security.authentication.useFake=false